seasonedcc/composable-functions/README.md

 ![](example.gif)

 ## Benefits
+- End-to-End typesafety all the way from the Backend to the UI
+- Keep your domain functions pure, with the assurance that your values conform to your types
-- Easier to test and maintain your business logic
+- Easier to test and maintain business logic
-- Express business logic in the type system
+- Business Logic can be expressed in the type system
 - Removes the plumbing of extracting and parsing structured data from your actions
-- Write your business logic with the assurance that your values conform to your types

 ## Quickstart